Sapori e Saperi Adventures Flavours and Knowledge of Italian Artisans

 Session 1: Introduction to the course

-• History of the olive and the symbiosis between man and olive
+• History of the olive and its influence on human history

 • Sensorial analysis: discipline of evaluating the characteristics of a product